 One of the biggest surprises of Chinese food for me was the use of tofu.
 Unlike the meat substitute it is in the West, tofu here is much more celebrated and often the focus of a dish.
 It comes in all shapes, sizes and consistencies and can be cooked in numerous ways.

-Of the tofu-based meals, I enjoyed mapo tofu, a spicy dish where silky tofu is brought to life with chilli oil.
+Of the tofu-based meals, I enjoyed mapo tofu, a spicy dish where silky tofu is brought to life with chili oil.
 Also worth trying is dry pot tofu, a variation of the Sichuan hot pot that uses slightly tougher tofu and is usually spicy unless you ask for ‘wei la’ (mild spice).
 Then there’s doufu nao, primarily a breakfast dish in northern China where very smooth tofu is served in a light soup made from peanut butter, soy sauce and coriander.

 Food experiences in China